stpettersens/nGaudi/README.markdown

 Overview
 -----------
-nGaudi is a re-implementation of Gaudi on the .NET platform.
+Gaudi ported to the .NET platform.